ilshad/generations/README.md

    ])
 ```

-`install` command automatically install generations which are not
+`install` command automatically installs only generations which are not
 installed yet:

 ```clojure